nuxt-modules/sitemap/README.md

 - Type: `boolean`
 - Default: `true`

-Whether to generate the sitemap preview in development.
+Whether to generate the sitemap.xml preview in development.
 It Can be useful to disable if you have fetch requests to external APIs.

 ## Examples